Ino Patron finished with six hits in four games to lead the Dirtbags.

 Senior Jonathan Kim picks up a pinch-hit double on Senior Day.

-One of the most respected pitching coaches in the nation, Troy Buckley enters his fifth season as the head coach of Long Beach State.
-In his first four seasons, Buckley has led the Dirtbags to a winning record in every season ended a six-year drought with a return to the postseason in 2014.
+One of the most respected pitching coaches in the nation, Troy Buckley enters his sixth season as the head coach of Long Beach State.
+In his first five seasons, Buckley has led the Dirtbags to a winning record in every season and ended a six-year drought with a return to the postseason in 2014.

-The strong 2014 campaign continued into June as the Dirtbags earned an at-large berth into the NCAA Tournament and reached the regional final, beating North Carolina twice to reach the final game.
-Buckley's squad featured the Big West Freshman Player of the Year in Garrett Hampson and six All-Big West selections.
+In the season prior, Buckley’s Dirtbags posted a 34-26 overall record in 2014, earning an at-large berth into the NCAA Tournament.
+There they advanced to the regional final, beating North Carolina twice to reach the final game.
+Buckley’s squad featured the Big West Freshman Player of the Year in Garrett Hampson and six All-Big West selections.
 Four Dirtbags from the 2014 squad were drafted with the entire weekend rotation going on to pitch professionally following their final college seasons.

 Taking the helm after two disappointing campaigns where the Dirtbags finished lower than fourth in the Big West for the first time since 1989, Buckley took command of a team that had lost its five top hitters and its strikeouts leader from the year before.